MichaelELeonard/CryptoClustering/README.md

 <br>
 <img src="Readme Pics/Pic 3.png" width="1000" height="200">

 Next, the best value for K needed to be calculated.
 This was accomplished setting up a list of incrementing numbers and creating an empty list to hold the inertia values.
-A for-loop was set up to process through the cluster options, fit scaled model to the scaled data, and store the inertia values.
+A for-loop was set up to process through the cluster options, fit the model to the scaled data, and store the inertia values.
 The data was entered into a data frame and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
 <br>
 <img src="Readme Pics/Pic 4.png" width="700" height="300">

-The model was set up using the optimal four clusters, fit to the original scaled data, and was run to predict the crypto clusters.
+A model instance was initiated using the optimal four clusters, fit to the original scaled data, and run to predict the crypto clusters.
 Finally, the predicted clusters were added to the data frame and a scatter plot was used to view the results.
 The results showed a reasonable correlation between clusters zero (blue), cluster one (red) and cluster two (gold), with cluster three (green) located far the left of the main cluster.
 <br>
 <img src="Readme Pics/Pic 5.png" width="1000" height="200">
 <img src="Readme Pics/Pic 6.png" width="700" height="300">
 <br>

 ## Crypto Clustering with PCA
 For the PCA analysis, pca.fit _transform was used on the original scaled data to manipulate it into three principal components.
-After checking the variance ratio for the newly aligned data, these three groups were shown to represent 89.5% of the variance of the data set.
+After checking the variance ratio for the newly aligned data, these three groups were shown to represent 89.5% of the variance of the data set with a 10.5% variance loss.

 <br>
 <img src="Readme Pics/PCA Pic 1.png" width="400" height="200">
 <img src="Readme Pics/PCA Pic 7.png" width="400" height="50">

-To identify the best value for K for the PCA data, a list of integers one to ten and an empty list for the inertia values was initiated, a for-loop was used to cycle through the scaled PCA data, fit to the model to the scaled data, and store the inertia values.
+To identify the best value for K for the PCA data, a list of integers and an empty list for the inertia values was initiated, a for-loop was used to cycle through the scaled PCA data, fit to the model to the scaled data, and store the inertia values.
 This data was then plotted to an elbow curve to identify the best value for K.  The ideal value for K was again identified as four.

 <br>
 <img src="Readme Pics/PCA Pic 2.png" width="700" height="300">